avaframe/AvaFrame/docs/glossary.rst

         the avalanche flow.

     depth
-        :term:`Release`, :term:`entrainment`, flow, or deposition depth refers to the extent of the avalanche measured in the direction of gravity.
+        Release, :term:`entrainment`, flow, or deposition depth refers to the extent of the avalanche measured in the direction of gravity.

     density
-        :term:`Release`, :term:`entrainment`, flow, or deposition density.
-Important quantity relating mass and volume, influencing :term:`impact pressure` and particular friction relations.
+        Release, :term:`entrainment`, flow, or deposition density.
+Important quantity relating mass and volume, influencing impact pressure and particular friction relations.

     entrainment
         Entrainment describes the process of mass intake during the avalanche flow.